 Building a sod house – Interior works

-If the pioneers followed these steps, the resulting sod house was a sturdy construction, a good place to live in.
+If the pioneers followed these steps, the resulting sod house was a sturdy construction.
+A good place to live in.
 It was strong enough to withstand heavy rains and winds.
-The thick earthen walls were able to insulate the living space and the temperature inside was around 60 degrees.
+The thick earthen walls were able to insulate the living space.
+The temperature inside was around 60 degrees.

 Living in a sod house